The microscopic role of deformation in the dynamics of soft colloids

-It is also important to notice that Ref.~\cite{philippe2018glass} reports an apparent increase of the shape parameter $\beta$ for $\zeta > \zeta_R$.
-However, in this regime the studied system becomes solid-like, hampering the investigation of higher densities.
+The microscopic origin of fragility in soft colloids has remained mostly elusive so far.
+Several experiments reported evidence of a fragility variation~\cite{mattsson2009soft,seekell2015relationship,nigro2017dynamical,nigro2018structural} and a simple theoretical model~\cite{van2017fragility} recently showed that the osmotic regulation of compressible particles can describe a fragile-to-strong transition when the nominal packing fraction $\zeta$ is used.
+In Ref.~\cite{van2017fragility} this was shown to derive from the strong non-linear relationship between $\zeta$ and $\phi$, which always gives rise to a fragile behavior when the Angell's plot is represented as a function of $\phi$.
+Hence the observed fragility variation was interpreted as being only an apparent one.
+However, such a model~\cite{van2017fragility} as well as subsequent simulations\cite{higler2018apparent} did not take into account particle deformation.
+Instead, in the present study the microscopic connection between deformation and fragility, highlighted in Fig.~\ref{fig:Panel4}(d), induces a variation of fragility at high densities, also when the modified Angell's plot is shown as a function of $\phi$, as reported in Fig.~S10.

+It is worth noting that Refs.~\cite{mattsson2009soft,nigro2017dynamical,nigro2018structural} deal with interpenetrated network microgels where charge effects such as ion-induced deswelling may be relevant, a situation far more complex than what can be described by our simple model.
+However, our work sheds light on recent experiments~\cite{philippe2018glass} for standard microgels and charged colloids which reported no fragility variation upon increasing $\zeta$ in the same region where we also do not detect it, i.e. for $\zeta < \zeta_R$.
+We find that it is only for $\zeta > \zeta_R$, in a regime where the rings are clearly compressed and deformed, that this variation should be detected.
+It may be therefore necessary that highly dense conditions, where particles are in direct contact to each other, are probed in order to observe this behaviour.
+In this regime Ref.~\cite{philippe2018glass} also reports an increase of the shape parameter $\beta$, in agreement with the present findings, but the occurrence of solid-like behavior preempts the investigation of the system at even higher densities.
 In this respect, softness is truly a valuable parameter, because highly dense states could be in principle accessed ``in equilibrium'' for much softer systems.
-To this aim, ultrasoft microgels, i.e. microgels in the absence or with very few crosslinkers\cite{frisken2003,Bachman_2015, Virtanen_2016}, as well as hollow microgels\cite{Scotti_2018} for which a rather empty core is surrounded by a fluffy polymeric corona, may be suitable candidates to verify the present results.
+To this aim, ultrasoft microgels, i.e. microgels in the absence or with very few crosslinkers~\cite{frisken2003,Bachman_2015, Virtanen_2016}, as well as hollow microgels~\cite{Scotti_2018}, for which an empty core is surrounded by a fluffy polymeric corona, may be suitable candidates to verify the present results.
 Our EPR model was indeed inspired from these systems, offering a simple 2D schematization of these particles, but still retaining the minimal ingredients to describe complex phenomena at high densities, such as particle deswelling and faceting.
 Its 3D extension will thus be a natural perspective of this work.